TimBoleslawsky/data-science-vault/Atlas/Data Science.md

 - [[Distances|Distances]] needed for geometry of data.
 These are important because they, for example, tell us how far apart and therefore how different two points are.
 This comes especially in handy when dealing with [[Approaches for creating Clustering Models|clustering]].
 - Linear algebra for vector/matrix representation of data and models.
 - Calculus / Optimization for learning models (gradient descent, likelihood maximization).
+- [[Foundations of Information Theory]] provide formal, mathematically provable limits on what compression, communication, and inference systems can achieve.
 #### Mathematical Thinking
 As discussed here, [[Data Science, a Definition]], the purpose of data science is to tackle real-world problems.
 Mathematical thinking is the ability to formulate real-world problems and interpret the results of mathematical solutions in a meaningful way.
 It is not about solving mathematical problem XY, but how we arrive at that problem from a non-mathematical problem.
 That's why it is so important for data scientists to be able to apply mathematical thinking.
 The basics of mathematical thinking are described here: [[Mathematical Thinking]]

 Some insights and lessons learned form the course *Applied Mathematical Thinking* are summarized in this report: [[The Mathematical Thinking Handbook for Data Scientists]].
 ## Programming
 ### Python
-#### Basics
+Python is the main language used by data scientists.
+It provides a wide variety of supported libraries to do basically any analysis, inference, or machine learning task.
 The basics of Python, which are discussed in this chapter, are not specific to the domain of Data Science and are useful beyond that scope.
 - [[Data Structures in Python]]
 	- [[Advanced Data Structures in Python]]
 - [[Different Method Types in Python]]